CENTEL : 33.75 THB | +0.25 (0.75%)

 To enhance water efficiency, CENTEL has implemented Water Recycling & Reuse Projects, focusing on the reuse of treated greywater.
 A company-wide guideline supports hotels with on-site treatment systems in repurposing greywater for irrigation, green area maintenance, and cleaning of common areas—promoting efficient and sustainable water use across our operations.

-Waste Management
+Waste and Pollution Management

 CENTEL recognizes the environmental and community impacts of waste generated from our operations.
 To address this, we integrate circular economy principles into our business practices, with reuse, recycling as a key component.
-The CENTEL Waste Management System offers company-wide guidance on responsible waste handling aligned with the waste management hierarchy.
+The CENTEL Waste Management System offers company-wide guidance on responsible waste handling aligned with the waste management hierarchy and food recovery hierarchy.
 Waste is categorized into four types.
 Each category follows proper disposal methods, with waste recovered, redirected back into the circular loop where possible.
 It promotes various waste diversion programs such as composting, fertilizer production, food donation, and repurposing food waste for animal feed.

 Biodiversity Stewardship